-There is much prior work on securely managing cryptographic key material.
+The secure management of cryptographic key material has been well-documented in previous studies.
 Implementers of Uptane SHOULD follow best practices outlined in IETF RFC 4107 / BCP 107 - Guidelines for Cryptographic Key Management.

 Repository keys

 On both the Director and the Image repository, the OEM maintains the keys to the Root, Timestamp, Snapshot, and Targets roles.
 However, for any delegated Targets roles on the Image repository, the corresponding keys are expected to be maintained by the supplier to which the corresponding images have been delegated.
 For example, if a tier-1 supplier signs its own images, then the supplier would maintain its own (ideally offline) keys.